dotnet/docs/docs/architecture/modern-web-apps-azure/architectural-principles.md

 ### Dependency inversion

 The direction of dependency within the application should be in the direction of abstraction, not implementation details.
 Most applications are written such that compile-time dependency flows in the direction of runtime execution, producing a direct dependency graph.
-That is, if class A calls a method of class B and class B calls a method of class Ce C, then at compile time class A will depend on classB, and class B will depend on C, as shown in Figure 4-1.
+That is, if class A calls a method of class B and class B calls a method of class C, then at compile time class A will depend on class B, and the class B will depend on class C, as shown in Figure 4-1.

 ![Direct dependency graph](./media/image4-1.png)